Eduard6421/CoronaLens/README.md

 We have made use of SHAP and LIME model interpreters to be able to anaylse the reasoning of our machine learning algorithms;

+The code for the data processing can be found in the Jupyter-Notebook entitled: Data_Visualisation.ipynb The summary of our project can be found in the Jupyter-Notebook entitled: Prezentare.ipynb

 Link to the dataset :
 (https://data.gov.ro/dataset/transparenta-covid)
 Credits to data.gov.ro for developing their data sharing platform;